We will start off by describing what these apps are and what is the difference between them?

 Lack of Support

-Since PWA is a still an emerging technology, however, all browsers don’t support it fully.
+Since PWA is still an emerging technology, however, all browsers don’t support it fully.
 Google Chrome for Android, Mozilla Firefox for Android, Edge for Android are supporting PWA. iOS supports only a handful of features right now.
 Incoming updates, iOS is expected to support PWA fully.

 Limited Hardware Access